ForrestHilton/manim-lamination-builder/README.md

 pip install manim_lamination_builder
 ```

-# Usage:
+# Example Uses:
 ## render multiple laminations in one image
 ```
-python -m manim_lamination_builder file.json
+python -m manim_lamination_builder file.json5
 ```
-The input format is as follows: A list of laminations to be placed in the figure (tilling is a best effort left to right and top to bottom Placemen).
+The input format is as follows: A json or json5 list of laminations to be placed in the figure (tilling is a best effort left to right and top to bottom placemen).
 The blank lamination is permitted.
 ```
 [
   {